 Do volunteers require HIPAA training?

-HIPAA training must be provided to anyone who accesses protected health information, as well as anyone who may encounter PHI.
-That means virtually all individuals in healthcare will be required to have at least some HIPAA training including volunteers, interns, students, administration and back office staff, hospital porters, physicians, and nurses.
+HIPAA training must be provided to anyone who accesses PHI, as well as to any members of the workforce who may encounter PHI in their role or accidentally.
+That means virtually all individuals in healthcare organizations will be required to have at least some HIPAA training including volunteers, interns, students, administration staff, hospital porters, physicians, and nurses.